 3. Say “No” Graciously to Others & Yourself

-When it comes to mental clutter, it’s crucial to not say “yes” to projects and tasks when you should be saying “no”.
-Don’t add things to your list that belong on somebody else’s list.
-Trouble saying “no” often comes from co-dependent and enabling tendencies.
-Don’t let yourself feel guilty and take responsibility for things that ultimately are not your responsibility.
-Focusing on your goals, life purpose, and core values helps filter out the good so that we can say “yes” to the best.
+When it comes to mental clutter, it’s crucial to NOT say “yes” to projects and tasks when you should say “no”.
+Difficulty in saying “no” often comes from co-dependent and enabling tendencies.
+Don’t take responsibility for things that ultimately are not your responsibility.
+Focusing on your goals, life purpose, and core values helps filter out the good so you can say “yes” to the best.

-List 4 situations, tasks, or people in your life where saying “no” tends to be a challenge.
-(I have a tough time saying no to cookies & cream ice cream from Braums)
+List 4 situations, tasks, or people in your life where saying “no” is a challenge.
+(I have a tough time saying no to Ben & Jerry’s Cherry Garcia Ice Cream)

-Do you see any themes related to where you struggle to say “no”.
+Do you see any themes where you struggle with boundaries?
 Do they fall into certain areas of your life wheel?

 If you like my style, and found this helpful, SUBSCRIBE TO TUNE UP FOR LIFE.
 Learn about healthy thinking skills, self concept, life balance, core values, life purpose, goal setting, transformational habits, and more.